KhosroBahrami/Deep_Compression/README.md

 compression rate = (n*b)/(n*log(k)+k*b)

-where n is number of parameters, k is number of clusters & b is number of bits for each parameter (32 bits for float).
+where n is number of parameters, k is number of clusters and b is number of bits for each parameter (32 bits for float).

 Totally, using pruning & quantization, the size of VGG can be reduced 18 times.